 AM_YFLAGS is usually used to pass the -d option to yacc.
-Automake knows what this means and will automatically adjust its rules to update and distribute the header file built by 'yacc -d'4.
+Automake knows what this means and will automatically adjust its rules to update and distribute the header file built by 'yacc -d'.
+Caveat: automake recognizes -d in AM_YFLAGS only if it is not clustered with other options; for example, it won't be recognized if AM_YFLAGS is -dt, but it will be if AM_YFLAGS is -d -t or -t -d.

 What Automake cannot guess, though, is where this header will be used: it is up to you to ensure the header gets built before it is first used.
 Typically this is necessary in order for dependency tracking to work when the header is included by another file.
 The common solution is listing the header file in BUILT_SOURCES (see Section 9.4 [Sources], page 85) as follows.